dev-centr/templates/README.md

 ## Why?

-For easy onboarding and a consistent development environment for our developers, as well as a single workspace for AI tooling to have access to the entire code-base at the same time.
+For easy onboarding and a consistent development environment for our team, as well as a single workspace for AI tooling to have access to the entire code-base at the same time.
 This allows you to make broad changes to the code base quickly.